Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          in [[!MPEGCMAF]].
 Additional constraints on the CMAF track structure are defined in later sections.
      15. CMAF Tracks MAY use segmentTypeBox to signal [=CMAF Media object=] brands like chunk, fragment, segment.
 Such signalling may also be inserted in a later stage by the receiving entity.
 A smart receiving entity can detect what type of media object is received from the information in the MovieFragmentBox.
+     16. The MPEG-DASH manifest should use SegmentTemplate with SegmentTimeline, preferably with $Time based naming that can be automatically extended.
+          Only relative BaseURL are used.
+In addition, the period availability start time should be set to 1-1-1970 (unix epoch) and the period start to 0.
+     17. In case the [=Ingest source=] loses its own input or input is absent, it SHALL insert filler or replacement content, and output these as valid CMAF segments.
+Examples may be black frames, silent audio, or empty timed text segments.
+Such segments, SHOULD be labelled by using a SegmentType Box (styp) with the brand 'slat'.
+This allows a receiver to still replace those segments with valid content segments.
+     18. The last segment in a CMAF track, SHOULD be labelled with a SegmentType box (styp) with the 'lmsg' brand, this way the receiver knows that no more media segments are expected for this track.
+In case the track is restarted, a request with a [=CMAF Header=] with identical properties must be issued to the same POST_URL

          Note, in case a Receiving entity cannot process a request from an ingest source correctly, it can send a HTTP error code.
 Please see the section for the usage of these codes in [Failover and error handling](#failover)] or in [general](#general).